Amid Walkouts For More Money, South Carolina Schools’ “Extreme Hoarding” Reaches Record Levels

-As you can see, these account balances ranged from a high of $128.8 million (in Greenville County) to a low of -$133,488 in Barnwell County’s school district 19 – one of only two government-run districts in the state to find itself in the red.
+Account balances ranged from a high of $128.8 million (in Greenville County) to a low of -$133,488 in Barnwell County’s school district 19 – one of only two government-run districts in the state to find itself in the red.

 The average school district had an unrestricted reserve balance of $16.6 million.